Opening Our Doors

 A Celebration of the Fenway Cultural District

-All free, all access to Boston’s art + cultural HUB.
-Performances, activations, art, music, dance, crafts, spoken word – interactive + participatory.
-Now in its 20th anniversary year, Opening Our Doors is Boston’s longest running & largest day of free cultural experiences!
+All free, all access to Boston’s art + cultural hub, the Fenway Cultural District!
+Performances, activations, art, music, dance, crafts, spoken word, historic walking tours, nature walks, garden tours, and more.
+Now in its 21st year, Opening Our Doors is Boston’s longest running & largest day of free cultural experiences!

 The Opening Our Doors festival — Boston’s largest day of free cultural experiences — was conceived of and founded by the Fenway Alliance in 2001 with this central mission: to “open the doors” of Boston’s most iconic & historic institutions for a free day of music, art, creativity, performances, and cultural experiences.

 The very first Opening Our Doors was a recognition and celebration of the literal opening of the doors of the Museum of Fine Arts, Boston.
-What started in 2001 with 12 locations and 16 programs grew into a festival that spanned the entire Fenway Cultural District with 18 locations, including a temporary stage at Evans Way Park, 88 cultural experiences, 31 participating community partners, and 12,000 attendees in 2019.
+What started in 2001 with 12 locations and 16 programs grew in 2021 to a festival that spanned the entire Fenway Cultural District with 18 locations, including a temporary stage at Evans Way Park, 88 cultural experiences, 31 participating community partners, and 12,000 attendees.